rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >New hook script: hs_afterhitroll

 v1.41
->Added new script functions for modifing the critical hit table, AP/AC bonus and to support hook scripts
+>Added new script functions for modifying the critical hit table, AP/AC bonus and to support hook scripts
 >Added an option to override the default critical hit table
 >Added hook scripts.
 (Only one atm, to override the hit percentage chance modifier)